longturn/freeciv21/docs/Coding/fcdb.rst

 The following server command-line options are relevant to authentication:

-* :code:`-D`, or :code:`--Database <conffile>`: Specifies a configuration file describing how to connect to the database.
+* :code:`-D` or :code:`--Database <conffile>`: Specifies a configuration file describing how to connect to the database.
 Without this, all authentication will fail.
-* :code:`-a`, or :code:`--auth`: Enable authentication.
+* :code:`-a` or :code:`--auth`: Enable authentication.
 Without this, anyone will be able to connect without authentication, and :code:`--Database` has no effect.
-* :code:`-G`, or :code:`--Guests`: Allow guests.
-These are usernames with names starting "guest".
+* :code:`-G` or :code:`--Guests`: Allow guests.
+These are usernames with names starting with "guest".
 If enabled, any number of guests may connect without accounts in the database.
 If a guest name is already in use by a connection, a new guest name is generated.
 Once connected, guests have the same privileges as any other account.
 If this option is not specified, accounts are required to connect, and guest account names are forbidden.
-* :code:`-N`, or :code:`--Newusers`: Allow Freeciv21 clients to create new user accounts through the Freeciv21
+* :code:`-N` or :code:`--Newusers`: Allow Freeciv21 clients to create new user accounts through the Freeciv21
   protocol.
 Without this, only accounts which already exist in the database can connect.
 This might be desirable if you wants users to register via a web front end, for instance.